RiseGaming/Takistan-Life-Rules/README.md

 ## ⚔️ War Rules

-1. Only Opfor can declare war with valid RP and staff approval.
+1. Only Opfor may declare war.
+   Submit a declaration to staff with the RP grievance and objectives.
+   Include the intended start time and wait for staff approval.
+   Announce the war in-game (/announce) before hostilities begin.
 2. Civilians may not participate.
 3. Minimize civilian casualties.
-4. To win: Capture all enemy territory points and contain them within 1500m of their base for 10 minutes.
+4. To win, capture all enemy territory points.
+   Keep every enemy combatant inside a 1500 meter radius of their base for 10 consecutive minutes.
+   Verification must come from staff or agreed trackers.
 5. No war within the first hour of server uptime.
 6. War ends in a draw if unresolved after 2 hours.
 7. No land or rewards granted unless staff say otherwise.